Infant Dental Care

 Keeping your baby’s gums healthy should begin right after birth.
 As they are feeding and gaining essential nutrients to grow, it’s important to keep their mouth clean.
 Here are a few conditions to be conscious of during their first year:

-To soothe their sore teeth and discomfort, gently rub the gums with a clean finger, an infant gum massager, or provide a teething ring.
+To soothe their sore teeth and discomfort, gently rub the gums with a clean finger, an infant gum massager, or provide a cold teething ring.

 Keep Your Baby's First Teeth Clean - When your child’s teeth first arrive, take a clean, damp washcloth and wipe along their upper and lower gums.
 This should be done twice a day, once after their first feeding, then again after their last.
 As more teeth emerge, you may start brushing them twice a day with a soft-bristled brush and water.

 Avoid tooth decay by never letting your child fall asleep with a bottle or to nurse as they snooze.
 If they need to suck on something to fall asleep, fill the bottle with water or use a pacifier sparingly.
 Use a gentle toothpaste once their teeth erupt - Dr. Trout loves Revitin!.
 Dr. Trout can treat cavities with tooth-colored fillings and protect your child’s smile with sealants.